-Here's my full essay for the question below.
+Here's the full essay that I wrote with my students for the question below.

 Some people think that strict punishments for driving offences are the key to reducing traffic accidents.
 Others, however, believe that other measures would be more effective in improving road safety.
 Discuss both these views and give your own opinion.

 People have differing views with regard to the question of how to make our roads safer.
 In my view, both punishments and a range of other measures can be used together to promote better driving habits.